wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 running locally you can go to <a href="http://localhost:8080">localhost:8080</a> to see the default route.

+{% include tip.html content="After you generate a new repository from the template, an issue will be opened in the new repository also outlining these steps."%}

 ### Generate SSH key pair

 Create an SSH key pair to be used between Github and AWS.
 Personally I prefer to do this